SMR Neurofeedback: The Calm-Alert Brainwave That Trains Sleep, Focus, and Self-Control

 Barry Sterman (UCLA) was studying the effects of rocket fuel exposure in cats.
 Some cats were unexpectedly seizure-resistant — and it turned out they had previously been trained to produce SMR-like activity.
 That observation helped kick off decades of work on SMR as a stabilizing rhythm (Sterman & Fairchild, 1967; Sterman & Egner, 2006).

-Here are two reference figures (hosted locally on this site) showing the classic Sterman findings:
+Here are two reference figures showing the classic Sterman findings:

 SMR and sleep: spindles, stability, and "staying down"